MAP-Productions/Planet-Takeout/README.md

 Run `bbb release`, make a copy of `index.html.dist` to `index.html` and change the `localStorage.api` and `base` variables.

+Please see [Zeega Standalone Player](https://github.com/Zeega/Zeega-Standalone-Player) and [Austin Music Map](https://github.com/Zeega/Austin-Music-Map) for up-to-date example of an implementation of the [Zeega Player](https://github.com/Zeega/Zeega-Player).

 # ZEEGA app boilerplate

 Zeega is an open-source HTML5 platform for creating interactive documentaries and inventing new forms of storytelling.
 To read more about Zeega go to [zeega.org](http://zeega.org).